 A member who has a personal or private interest in any proposed or pending matter which presents a conflict of interest will disclose such interest and will not vote unless the member’s participation is necessary to obtain a quorum or otherwise to enable the Council to act.

-● Parents up to 8 members elected by parents.
+● Parents -Eight (8) members elected by parents of students at Mueller Park Jr High.
 Where possible, one member will be from each of the feeder elementary schools.
-Additional parent members will be at large.
+Additional parent members will be at-large.

 ○ Valley View

 ● Employees- Six (6) employee members shall be elected by employees at Mueller Park Jr High.

 ARTICLE 4: ELECTIONS OF COUNCIL MEMBERS Elections for parent members shall be held annually in the fall and continue for the number of days specified by law.
 Elections for employee members shall be held annually at a general employee meeting and continue for the number of days as specified by law.
 Employee elections shall be completed before or concurrently with parent elections.

 ARTICLE 5: DUTIES OF OFFICERS AND MEMBERS The Council shall elect one Chair and one Vice-Chair from its parent members.
 The Chair and Vice-Chair shall also select one Secretary either from the members of the council or from other parents or employees.

 ● Prepare meeting agendas in consultation with the principal

 ● Assist the principal in preparing a calendar of meetings for the school year